11 gifts for the outdoor enthusiasts in your life

 Teva reEmber

-Designed for easy on and off, Teva’s reEmber shoes feature a grippy sole and a foam midsole, offering structure and durability that can hold up to padding around the campsite and then some, while encasing the foot in an upper reminiscent of a sleeping back.
-Add in the collapsible heel and you start to understand why Fast Company senior editor Amy Farley called them the best slip-on shoe for camping.
+Designed for easy on and off, Teva’s reEmber shoes feature a grippy sole and a foam midsole, offering structure and durability that can hold up to padding around the campsite and then some, while encasing the foot in an upper reminiscent of a sleeping bag.
+Add in the collapsible heel and you start to understand why Fast Company senior editor Amy Farley called them the best slip-on shoes for camping.

 Mpowerd Luci color solar string sights